 So if most of us are social democrats, why not use the label that is most accurate?
-Why use a label that carries with it the baggage of dictatorship and communism?
-A lot of right-wingers and right- leaning moderates have the worldview that they do, in part, because of the failings of socialism.
-But they struggle to argue against specific social democratic policy positions that can garner large public support.
+Why use a label that carries with it the baggage of dictatorship and oppressive regimes?
+A lot of right-wingers and right- leaning moderates have the worldview that they do, in part, because of the failings of socialism, but they struggle to argue against specific social democratic policy positions that can often garner large public support.

 Of course, conservatives will call just about anything socialist.
 But there is a reason Democratic moderates were worried about Bernie Sanders, favored candidates that talked about unity and compromise, and were susceptible to rhetoric that compared him to leadership in Venezuela.

 Calling social democratic policy “socialist” also creates a false perception that politicians like Joe Biden are farther from progressives than they really are.
 The more progressives that think Joe Biden is far away from them ideologically, the more younger voters and college students will be disillusioned with politics.
 In reality, the difference between a politician like Joe Biden and Donald Trump cannot be overstated, while the difference between Joe Biden and Bernie Sanders often is.
 Joe Biden’s tax plan places 3/4ths of its tax increases on the top 1%.
 He supports a climate plan that is extraordinarily similar to the plan supported by Bernie Sanders and the Green New Deal.
 He is actively working with progressives to craft more progressive policy.